ergo-services/ergo/docs/networking/service-discovering.md

 **Geographic routing** - Set weights based on proximity.
 Same datacenter gets weight 100, same region gets 50, cross-region gets 10.

 The weight is advisory metadata, so you can implement any of the strategies above from the full list.

-But you usually don't need to: with the central registrars, `ResolveApplication` returns the instances ordered by smooth weighted round-robin, so the instance at index `[0]` is the weighted pick for that call.
-Take `routes[0]` on each call and traffic is distributed by weight automatically, with no extra code.
+With **etcd** you usually do not need to: its `ResolveApplication` orders the instances by smooth weighted round-robin, so the one at index `[0]` is the weighted pick for that call.
+Take `routes[0]` each time and traffic is distributed by weight with no extra code.

+**Saturn does not do this.** Its `ResolveApplication` filters out negative weights and returns the routes as it holds them, in no particular order and with no rotation state - so `routes[0]` is not a weighted pick there, and picking by weight is the caller's job.
+Do not write code that relies on the ordering unless you know which registrar is behind it.

 Weight controls how often an instance is picked: